gao-hongnan/siim-isic-melanoma-classification-deployment/README.md

 ---

-## Introduction and General Workflow
+## Melanoma Classification with Grad-CAM

-This project is about predicting the survivability of coronary artery disease patients.
+This repo is an extension of my team's top 4% (ranked 147/3308) solution to the [SIIM-ISIC Melanoma Classification Challenge](https://www.kaggle.com/c/siim-isic-melanoma-classification) held in 2020.
+1.5 years have gone by

 ### Directory Structure